-Brian Hodges, age 67, has been a member of our Board of Directors since the consummation of the Business Combination.
-Mr. Hodges served as a director of Industrea from July 2017 until the consummation of the Business Combination.
+Brian Hodges, age 68, has been a member of our Board of Directors since December 2018.
+Previously, Mr. Hodges served as a director of Industrea from July 2017 until December 2018.
 From August 1997 to December 2015, Mr. Hodges was the Managing Director and Chief Executive Officer of Bradken (ASX: BKN), an Australian public company and global manufacturer and supplier of steel products for the mining, transport, general industrial and contract manufacturing markets.
 During his tenure as chief executive of Bradken, Mr. Hodges guided Bradken through periods of considerable change and corporate activity with four different owners.
 Over the course of his career, he has gained considerable management and leadership experience in raw material production and processing, supply and logistics and steel manufacturing.
 Mr. Hodges holds a Bachelor of Chemical Engineering from the University of Newcastle.